-Action # Title Description Total Funds Contributing 1 Instructional Aides The Instructional Aides will help support targeted student groups through intervention, classroom support for targeted populations, as well as before and after-school support with students, including students with IEPs. \$271,015.00 Yes 2 Provide teachers with Recognizing that there are numerous resources for teachers and staff outside of our school, \$0.00 No opportunities for outside training and conferences 3 Consultant Services This will help provide targeted training and service to teachers to better serve key groups needing specific supports. \$3,000.00 Yes
+Action # Title Description Total Funds Contributing 1 Instructional Aides The Instructional Aides will help support targeted student groups through intervention, classroom support for targeted populations, as well as before and after-school support with students, including students with IEPs. \$271,015.00 Yes 2 Provide teachers with Recognizing that there are numerous resources for teachers and staff outside of our school, \$0.00 No opportunities for outside training and conferences this action seeks to have teachers broaden their skills while at the same time bringing back resources to campus that they can share and improve the skills of their peers as well.
+3 Consultant Services This will help provide targeted training and service to teachers to better serve key groups needing specific supports. \$3,000.00 Yes